Shao-Group/scallop-umi-test/README.md

 # Step 1 : Download and Link Tools

 Our experiments involve the following ten tools.
-\*Note\*: Tools are not downloaded automatically.
+Tools are not downloaded automatically.
-Users need to separately download all neccessary tools and link them to the folder `programs` before running any experiments.
+Users need to separately download all neccessary tools and link them to the folder `programs` before running experiments.

 Tool | Version | Description
 ------------ | ------------ | ------------